mark-ruddy/arduino_number_guessing_game/README.md

 # Arduino Number Guessing Game
 An Arduino recreation of a game where the player is given 6 chances to guess a number between 1 and 100 with each guess revealing if the number is higher or lower.
 This type of game can be written to learn a new programming languages syntax, for example the [Rust Guessing Game](https://doc.rust-lang.org/book/ch02-00-guessing-game-tutorial.html).

-This project is built with these parts from the Elegoo Complete Starter Kit:

-- Arduino Uno R3
-- Solderless Breadboard with M-M and F-M jumper wires
-- MAX7129 LED Matrix
-- LCD 1602 module
-- Breakout IR receiver module
-- IR Remote (NOTE: if you are not using Elegoo IR remote you may need to update IR codes  in `src/main.cpp`)

 ## Software
 To compile the software side on Linux, install [platformio](https://platformio.org/install), if required make changes to `src/main.cpp` and: